nebula-protocol/nebula-contracts/contracts/nebula-collector/README.md

 # Nebula Collector

-The Collector accumulates Nebula protocol fees and swaps them to NEB through the NEB <> UST Aastroport pair.
+The Collector accumulates Nebula protocol fees and swaps them to NEB through the NEB <> BASE_DENOM Aastroport pair.
 Swapped NEB tokens are distributed to NEB stakers (sent to the [`gov`](../nebula-gov/)) contract).

 - [Nebula Collector](#nebula-collector)
   - [InstantiateMsg](#instantiatemsg)